 Each Class B common share shall automatically convert into one Class A common share upon certain transfers of such shares by the holder thereof (subject to certain exceptions).
 Each Class B common share is convertible, at the holder's election into one Class A common share or one Class B1 common share.
 Each Class A1 common share is convertible into one Class A common share at the holder's election (subject to certain exceptions).
 Each Class B1 common share shall automatically convert into one Class A common share upon certain transfers of such shares by the holder thereof (subject to certain exceptions).
-Each Class B1 common share is convertible into one Class A common share at the holder's election (subject to certain exceptions).
-Each Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share is convertible into one Class A common share or one Class B1 common share at the holder's election (subject to certain exceptions).
+Each Class B1 common share is convertible into one Class A common share or one Class B common share at the holder's election (subject to certain exceptions).
 There are no conversion rights associated with the Class A common shares.